The “Crochet Kingpin” In Their Words

 And now the obligatory list of accomplishments in no particular order:

-• He still lives in his hometown of Washington DC and paid his mortgage on time.
+• Dwayne still lives in their hometown of Washington DC and paid the mortgage on time.

 • 2007 Presidential Community Service Award